math-a3k/django-ai/docs/apps/bayesian_networks.rst

 ^^^^^^^^^^

 ``Engine Object Timestamp``
-    The Timestamp of the BayesPy Node creation
+    The Timestamp of the BayesPy Node creation.

 ``Engine Inferred Object Timestamp``
     The Timestamp of the last inference on the Node or the network.